i6y/BattleBots_Java/README.md

     {
         // In this example, 'BotXYZ' uses RNG(random number generation) to decide what to do.
 However, the fun of it is that it's all up to you!
         // NOTE: Your bot is only able to do one move at a time.
 As such, program your bot in such a way that if you
-        // plan to do a combo of moves, you create a placeholder variable so that it knows how far it is in the sequence, as the combo will be split into multiple turns. int rand = (int) (Math.random() * 10 + 1);
+        // plan to do a combo of moves, there is a placeholder variable so that it knows how far it is in the sequence, as the combo will be split into multiple turns. int rand = (int) (Math.random() * 10 + 1);
         if(rand < 7)
         {
-            this.upgrade_speed();
+            this.upgrade_hull();
         }
         else if(rand<8)
         {